-A solid foundation leads to success.
+Success begins with a strong foundation.
 That’s why we've tailored our study skills program in Kansas to equip teens with skills and strategies that are not only applicable at school right away, but can also be used at college and, eventually, in a career setting.
-Because we see the bigger picture, we're always dedicated to instilling lifelong knowledge that can help your son or daughter thrive personally and academically.
-We’re ready to build your child’s skillset so he or she can take on any challenge with confidence.
+At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
+We’re here to enhance your child’s skillset so he or she can meet any challenge with confidence.

-- How to better manage time and workloads.
+- How to manage workloads and schedules better.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for short-term and long-term goal setting.

-- Organizational methods for setting up an effective personal study area and tackling homework.
+- Organizational methods for effective personal study areas and efficient approaches to homework.

-- How to track grades and design an academic calendar.
+- How to set personal expectations, track grades and make effective use of an academic calendar.